 12. Deterioration in physical plant

-Stores whose buildings and property are in disrepair are signalling larger troubles.
-Leaking roofs, unlit external signs, poorly maintained parking lots, entrances and docks are all signs of an organisation that is coming off its rails.
+Stores whose buildings and property are in disrepair are signaling larger troubles.
+Leaking roofs, unlit external signs, poorly maintained parking lots, entrances and docks are all signs of an organization that is coming off its rails.

-If your retail business is focuses only on e-Commerce, the retail store deathwatch check-list can be easily adopted for Internet businesses.
+If your retail business focuses only on e-Commerce, the retail store deathwatch check-list can be easily adapted for Internet businesses.
 Also, if your company is facing temporary troubles, steering clear of these symptoms helps to keep the vultures away.